 Acknowledgement of Receipt of Statement of Tenant Rights and Responsibilities In accordance with §55.1-1204 of the Code of Virginia, the Landlord has provided to the Tenant and the Tenant has received the Statement of Tenant Rights and Responsibilities developed by the Virginia Department of Housing and Community Development and posted on its website (www.dhcd.virginia.gov/landlord-tenant-resources) pursuant to §36-139 Code of Virginia.
-The statement of the tenants' rights and responsibilities was provided to the tenant on: The tenant:
+The Statement of Tenant Rights & Responsibilities is current as of the date below.
+The statement of the tenants' rights and responsibilities was provided to the tenant on: For property address:

+The tenant: